← All Comparisons

 Free for Teams

 Context7 Pro costs $10/seat/month, and private repo parsing adds $15/1M tokens.
-Neuledge is free for any team size — build a .db file once and share it.
+Neuledge is free for any team size — build a .db file once and share it, or run context serve --http for team-wide access.

 Works Offline